damitasalmon/field-notes/docs/azure-soc-honeynet.md

 ![Creating Subscription Budget](./assets/images/soc-honeynet/create-sub-03.png)<br>

+Later, I actually changed the alert threshold to something more reasonable like 90%.

+#### Create the first resource group

-Next, resource groups were created - one for the resources to be exposed and another for the attack machine.
+Next, I created the first resource group.
+This one will house the resources that will be exposed to attack (the honeynet)